unChaz/sci-fi-5e/versions/0.1.0/sci_fi_srd_v0.1.0.md

 Since childhood you've retreated to the comfortable world of cyberspace.

-Skill Proficiencies: Computers, Tinker.
-Choose 1 from [Stealth, Investigate, Trickery] Tool Proficiency: Choose one: [Slicer's Kit, Forgery Kit]
+Skill Proficiencies: Computers, Engineering.
+Choose 1 from [Stealth, Investigate, Trickery] Tool Proficiency: Choose one: [Hacker's Kit, Forgery Kit]

-**Stealthy Slicer**: You have advantage on Stealth checks when trying to hack a system unnoticed.
+**Stealthy Hacker**: You have advantage on Stealth checks when trying to hack a system unnoticed.

 ## Criminal/Spy
 You are an experienced criminal with a history of breaking the law.
 You have spent a lot of time among other criminals and still have contacts within the criminal underworld.
 You're far closer than most people to the world of murder, theft, and violence that pervades the underbelly of civilization.